 “Christians have long used art for symbolically expressing their identity, for connecting with the eternal realm, and for inspiring spiritual growth.
 That said, the Christian practice of interacting with artworks has fallen off in the last few hundred years.
 As a religious educator, I am interested in reviving the practice but visual literacy is at low ebb.
 I have created the art/y/fact.Xn app as a tool for increasing visual literacy, increasing Christian literacy, and enabling users to reach deep inner places in dialogue with artworks.
 The mobile device(it is available on the iPhone, iPad, and Android platforms) format seemed well suited to engaging people where original artworks are housed.
 The app empowers user interpretation of artworks (rather than reliance on others’ interpretations) and includes six audio meditations to draw the user into her or his visceral experience of an artwork.”

 The presentation focuses on an iPhone/iPad/Android app (art/y/fact.Xn, pronounced “artifact, Christian”) that attempts to make the art that already exists in the world (in museums, churches, books, web sites) accessible for spiritual healing.
 It will be part demonstration of the app, part explanation for why Daly chose the particular meditation themes.

 PowerPoint: PowerPoint slides are edited into the video.

 Audio: This download includes an audio MP3 of the lecture that can be played on smartphones, tablets, and laptops for listening on the go.

-The conference The Healing Power of Art in Everyday Life includes the following lectures:
+Part of the conference The Healing Power of Art in Everyday Life.

 ℗ 2013 CG Jung Institute of Chicago